 Not one that I’d heard before arriving in Sithonia, Achlada was a beach I stumbled on.
 As I was driving I caught a glimpse of a sign for a beach so thought I’d take a look.
 I turned around and it turned out that I’d made a great choice.

 Achlada is a very quiet and picturesque beach.
 It has very, very shallow waters (great for kids) and soft golden sand.
 Definitely makes for a nice, relaxing stop.
 It’s perfect for chilling out without the crowds although it may be very busy in July and August.

 There’s a small beach bar and once again, if buy a drink or something to eat, you can use the loungers and parasols for free.

 The term off the beaten track is an understatement when you’re making your way to Kriaritisi.
 Now, I went to a handful of beaches during my trip to Sithonia but I have to say that Kriaritsi was the only one to make me pull over and consult Google maps.
-Even from the main road, the beach is another 8-10 minute drive along a part tarmac, part gravel roads.
+Even from the main road, the beach is another 8 or 10-minute drive along a part tarmac, part gravel roads.
 It’s only when you get a little closer that the beach comes into view.